Niklus/javascript-notes/readme.md

 - The else keyword can be used to perform some other code based on all the other conditions not satisfied with the if.
 - When you have an if/else condition that returns two different results, it is possible to drop the else keyword.
 - Always use triple equals (===) when comparing 2 values in JavaScript.

+## Arrays

+- array.length returns the number of elements inside the array.
+- array.push(x) allows you to add the variable x to the end of the array.
+- array.push(x) returns the new length of the array (after the push has been made).
+- Arrays defined with const are not constants because you can change the elements inside of it.
+However, you cannot re-assign them to another value thus they will always be an array.
+- .forEach(callback) iterates over every item in an array.
+- A callback is a function definition passed as an argument to another function.
+- The .forEach() method will take your function definition and call it for every item of the array.
+Every time it calls it, it will replace the first parameter with the corresponding array item.
+- The .filter() method returns a new array that contains some of the items from the original array, based on the condition you specify.
+- JavaScript will take your callback function and call it for every single item in the array.
+- For the .filter() method, the result of the callback function matters.
+When it's true, the item will be included in the resulting array.
+Otherwise, it won't.
+- The .find() method returns the first item which matches the condition that you specify.
+If no items were found, you will get back undefined.
+- The array .map(callback) method allows you to transform an array into another one.
+- The array .includes(item) method takes an item and returns true when that item exists in the array and false otherwise.
+- The array .join(glue) method returns a string of the array elements separated by the glue.

+## Objects

+- An object is a data type that allows you to group several variables together into one variable that contains keys and values.
+- It's recommended that you use camelCase for property names (for example firstName instead of first_name).
+- To read or update the value of a property, you can use the dot notation.